Crash Course: The Science Of Human Creativity

-From the discovery of the wheel to exploring outer space, we as humans have progressed in our capabilities to be innovative and inventive with each generation.
-To innovate means to create change by introducing something new, which requires us to tap into creativity.
+From the discovery of the wheel to exploring outer space, we as humans advance our inventive capabilities with each generation.
+To innovate means to create change by introducing something new– which requires us to tap into creativity.
 But where does the uniquely human capability to think 'creatively' begin and end?

 In terms of neuroscience, being 'creative' occurs when unique patterns arise in our brain.
 These patterns usually arise when we are faced with human needs such as comfort, accessibility and even curiosity.
 It is because of these diverse 'needs' that we are able to witness the wonders of what we as a creative and innovative species are capable of.

 Creativity can be defined as the use of imagination to generate novel ideas, whether in tangible forms such as paintings and the construction of buildings, or intangible such as theories about space and mathematics.

 "In our modern lives, we’ve come to acknowledge creativity as a subject of social perspective subject to appreciation and acknowledgement."

 We credit those who achieve great things, possess unique talents or attempt to solve the mysteries of the cosmos as 'creative'.
 But when we look at what's happening in our brains, we can in fact observe human creativity in everyday problem-solving situations.